Spirit of Community

 Sydney Gay and Lesbian Mardi Gras is one of Australia's most famous and well-loved events, bringing thousands of visitors to Sydney to join in the celebrations.
 It captures the imagination of Australia's LGBTQI and mainstream communities.
 Qantas is proud to support the world-famous Parade; a colourful and dazzling night of pride, celebration and self-expression.

-By placing foreign and local change in the Change for Good® envelopes on board Qantas flights, passengers have raised over $30 million to support UNICEF's global health, child protection and education programs.
+By placing foreign and local change in the Change for Good® envelopes on board Qantas flights, passengers have raised over $32 million over 24 years to support UNICEF's global health, child protection and education programs.

 Qantas and UNICEF would like to thank you for having an enduring impact on the lives of the world's most vulnerable children and their communities.